 Like renting subscription music or an apartment, when you stop paying for Office 365, the apps stop working.
 You’ll still be able to open those documents and create new ones in the free Office Online web app, but that is all you can do until you subscribe to the service again.

 No, You Don’t Have to Pay For Multiple Accounts

-And thankfully, that’s a thing of the past with Office 365 — provided that you purchase the right subscription.
+And thankfully, that’s a thing of the past with Office 365 — if you purchase the right subscription.

 Included in the base price of Office 365 Home are desktop versions of Word, Excel, PowerPoint, Outlook, OneNote, Publisher and Access.
 Paying $9.99 grants Office 365 subscribers the ability to load these desktop Office apps on up to 5 PCs and Macs.
 That way users are able to load the apps on multiple devices without having to break the bank.

 For the single users out there, Microsoft just introduced a new version of Office 365 that makes it even cheaper for them to subscribe.
 Office 365 Personal users get all the benefits of having an Office 365 subscription, except they pay only $6.99 a month.
-Office 365 Personal users only get to install Office 365 Desktop apps on a single machine instead of five.
+Office 365 Personal users only get to install Office 365 Desktop apps on a single machine instead of , but save some money.